kyma-project/kyma/docs/03-tutorials/00-security/sec-03-set-up-idp.md

 ## Prerequisites

-* `kubeconfig` file generated for the Kubernetes cluster that hosts the Kyma instance
+* Generate a `kubeconfig` file for the Kubernetes cluster that hosts the Kyma instance.
-* OIDC-compliant identity provider
+* Use an OIDC-compliant identity provider.

 ## Steps